 Our Housegroup year runs from September to July with some groups choosing to finish at the end of April and take a longer summer break.

-Currently we have ten groups meeting fortnightly (avoiding school holidays), with around a hundred members who share a common interest in exploring and developing their Christian faith.
+Currently we have seven groups meeting fortnightly (avoiding school holidays), with around eighty members who share a common interest in exploring and developing their Christian faith.

 Our Housegroups provide an excellent way of getting to know others and are friendly places in which good fellowship and fun can also be shared.
 They provide a support network which is recognised as part of our Pastoral Care system at Christchurch.
 If you would like to know more please contact me through the Christchurch pigeon holes or ask at the Church Office.

 The full pattern of Housegroup weeks can been seen on the Housegroup Weeks page, which also includes local school holiday dates.

 Our Housegroups this Autumn will be focussing on the very topical theme of migration.
 Although very much a part of our present world, migration has been taking place, often on a massive scale, throughout history.
 To help us tackle this frequently emotive topic we shall be using a study guide published by The Bible Society which uses both Old and New Testament scriptures to help us explore the many ways in which the Bible addresses the issue of migration, and to help guide our thinking.

 In his Foreword to the study guide, entitled ‘Love the Stranger, Migration, the Bible and our societies’, the Rt Rev Steven Frost, Bishop of Oxford, writes: “Understanding migration is an inseparable part of loving our neighbours as ourselves.
 To love means to imagine ourselves in other people’s shoes, to listen to their experiences, to see the world and our towns and cities and churches through their eyes.”